Skip to main content

 Click Enable

-The dashboard provisions a Twilio number for your MSP and registers it with Vapi as an inbound assistant.
+Rallied provisions a phone number for your MSP.
 This usually takes a few seconds.
-While provisioning, the action area shows a spinner; once complete, the new phone number appears next to the ON badge.
+Once ready, the new phone number appears next to the ON badge.

 2